DWUS: 4th Quarter 2024 Portfolio Review

 Holdings

-The portfolio continues to be allocated to securities that display favorable relative strength characteristics.
+The portfolio continues to be allocated to securities that we believe to display favorable relative strength characteristics.
 The portfolio is made up of two ETFs, both of which have shown high relative strength versus the broad market.
-DWUS did make a change in the first quarter and after it moved into the iShares MSCI USA Momentum Factor ETF (MTUM).
-With its allocation to QQQ and MTUM, DWUS is heavily weighted in the largest stocks in the US and with a heavy tilt towards growth names.
+DWUS did make a change in the fourth quarter and now holds MTUM and SPY.
+With its allocation to MTUM and SPY, DWUS is heavily weighted in the largest stocks in the US and with a heavy tilt towards growth names.

 Ticker Security Description Portfolio Weight %